lolcommits/lolcommits-twitter/README.md

     $ gem install lolcommits-twitter

-Next configure the plugin to authenticate with Twitter and set tweeting options.
+The configure the plugin to enable it and auth with Twitter

     $ lolcommits --config -p twitter
     # set enabled to `true` (then set your own options or choose the defaults)

+*NOTE*: if you enable this plugin on another repository you may want to copy the credentials from `~/.lolcommits/{your-repo}/config.yml` (so Twitter does not de-authorize the connection).

 ### Configuration